GET YOUR FREE CONSULTATION NOW:

 This is the IRS’s compliance baseline.
 To be considered in good standing, the IRS typically wants the last six years of returns.

-What should you do: File all six ASAP.
+What should you do: File all six as soon as possible.
 You will avoid harsher enforcement like wage garnishment and federal tax liens.

 Technically, you can still file, but it is complicated.
 The IRS will not issue refunds past 3 years and may not require returns older than 6 years unless fraud is suspected.

-- IRS can file a Substitute for Return (SFR) without your input, and they won’t include any deductions.
+• The IRS can file a Substitute for Return (SFR) without your input, and they will not include any deductions.

 What should you do: Speak to a tax professional.
 You might only need to file six returns, but timing and strategy are everything here.